Conduct unbecoming: Use in the United States

-Here "officer" is understood to include commissioned officers, cadets, and midshipmen of both sexes, hence the more common term conduct unbecoming.
-A gentleman is understood to have a duty to avoid dishonest acts, displays of indecency, lawlessness, dealing unfairly, indecorum, injustice, or acts of cruelty.
+Here "officer" is understood to include all commissioned officers, cadets, and midshipmen, hence the more common term conduct unbecoming.
+A "gentleman" (in this case a term not limited to men) is understood to have a duty to avoid dishonesty, indecency, indecorum, lawlessness, injustice, unfairness, and cruelty.

 Police discipline

 "Conduct unbecoming an officer" is also used in some civil police agencies.